baileySoobinPark/vv/reference/🇺🇸 Our solutions/solutions-verifyname/verifyname-flow-diagram.md

 2. As the Ordering VASP is unregulated, it executes the transaction on the blockchain without pre-verification, sending assets to the Beneficiary address.
 3. Once the transaction is mined on the blockchain, the Beneficiary VASP detects the deposit to the Beneficiary address.
 4. To identify the Originator, the Beneficiary VASP calls the VASP LIST API to retrieve the list of the VASPs that can deposit to.
-5. The Enclave queries the VerifyVASP Central Server in real-time to obtain this provider list.
+5. The Enclave requests a list of VASPs from the Central Server.
-6. The Central Server returns a list of VASPs to the Beneficiary VASP's Enclave.
+6. The Central Server returns a list of VASPs.
-7. The Enclave returns a list of VASPs to the Beneficiary VASP.
+7. The Enclave returns a list of VASPs.
-8. Based on this list, the Beneficiary VASP prompts the user to select the Ordering VASP responsible for the withdrawal.
+8. The Beneficiary VASP displays the list to the user.
-9. After the user provides the information:
+9. The Beneficiary selects the Ordering VASP.
-10. The Beneficiary VASP server includes the selected provider VASP identifier and calls the Enclave's **Owner Verification API**.
-For verification purposes, the Beneficiary VASP provides information such as **name**, **date of birth**, and **transaction hash**.
-The required information may vary depending on whether the Beneficiary is an individual or a corporate entity.
+10. The Beneficiary VASP calls the Owner Verification API to verify whether the Originator and the Beneficiary are the same entity.
+The request includes the digital asset information and the Beneficiary’s name and date of birth.
 11. The Beneficiary VASP's Enclave generates Salt.
 12. The generated salt is used to hash the Beneficiary's name and date of birth.
 13. The salt is encrypted using the Ordering VASP’s public key.

 14 \~ 15.
-The Enclave delivers the required Owner Verification data, including the hashed name and date of birth and encrypted salt to the Ordering VASP’s Enclave.
+The Enclave passes the required Owner Verification data, including the hashed name and date of birth and encrypted salt to the Ordering VASP’s Enclave.

 16. The Ordering VASP’s Enclave initiates the verification process by calling the Ordering VASP’s VerifyName API.
 Only digital asset information—such as the network, ticker, and transaction hash—is provided to the Ordering VASP.
 17. The Ordering VASP server verifies whether the received information matches the details of the transaction it has sent.
 18. If a matching value is found, the Originator is identified using the transaction hash, and their name and date of birth are retrieved from the database.
-19. The Ordering VASP returns the verification result of the digital asset transfer, along with the sender’s name and date of birth, to the Ordering VASP Enclave.
+19. The Ordering VASP returns the verification result of the digital asset transfer, along with the Originator’s name and date of birth, to the Ordering VASP Enclave.
-20. The Enclave decrypts the encrypted salt using its private key.
+20. The Enclave decrypts the encrypted salt using the Ordering VASP's private key.
 21. The Originator’s name and date of birth are hashed using the salt.
 22. The hashed name and date of birth are compared with the hashed name and date of birth received from the Beneficiary VASP.